What is a spousal bypass trust?

 For more complex family circumstances where a simple nomination or expression of wish cannot achieve the desired outcome or if a payment may cause IHT issues if it is paid direct to a beneficiary.

 To avoid or reduce the IHT on the survivor’s estate, though this has become much less common since pension freedoms came in April 2015, as flexi access drawdown benefits can be passed on to anyone IHT free.
-However, some older plans may not offer these flexibilities.
+However, some older plans may not offer this flexibility.

 When could a spousal bypass trust be used?